talmolab/sleap/docs/installation.md

 ## Package Manager

-SLEAP requires many complex dependencies, so we **strongly** recommend using a package manager such as [Miniconda](https://docs.anaconda.com/free/miniconda/) to install SLEAP in its own isolated environment.
-See the [Miniconda website](https://docs.anaconda.com/free/miniconda/) for installation instructions.
-The Anaconda or Mamba package managers will also work well; however, take care not to install multiple different conda-based package managers - choose one and stick with it.
+SLEAP requires many complex dependencies, so we **strongly** recommend using a package manager such as [Miniforge](https://github.com/conda-forge/miniforge) or [Miniconda](https://docs.anaconda.com/free/miniconda/) to install SLEAP in its own isolated environment.

 ````{note}
 If you already have Anaconda on your computer (and it is an [older installation](https://conda.org/blog/2023-11-06-conda-23-10-0-release/)), then make sure to [set the solver to `libmamba`](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) in the `base` environment.